nuejs/www/index.md

     Rich, human alternative to *Markdown*, *MDX* and *Markdoc*

   * ### Nue CSS
-    Bring back the power of modular, cascaded styling.
+    Bring back the power of extrenal, cascaded styling.

     Standards-based alternative to *Tailwind* and other *CSS-in-JS* libs